danielfarrell/smtp_url/Readme.md

 Only `hostname`, is required.
 Everything else is optional.
 It will default to port 25 if it is not specified.

-Set the URL in an enviroment variable in your server setup:
+Set SMTP_URL in your server setup like so:

     export SMTP_URL=smtp://user:secret@mailserver:587/?domain=test.com